sad-boy-uoa/catalystcloud-docs/source/tutorials/basics/the-basics-of-catalyst-cloud-services.rst

 to a useful, working computer.
 The process of installing operating systems onto volumes is made easier with the image service, which we'll talk about later.

+Block volumes are automatically replicated multiple times across the data centre to make your data very durable, and very available.

 You provision block storage volumes in increments of 1 GB.
-You pay for block storage by the quantity of GB, multiplied by the number of hours you have provisioned them.
-When you don't want the block storage volume anymore, you can delete it, and you'll stop paying for it.
+When you don't want the block storage volume anymore, you can delete it.
 You can provision a few large volumes, or provision many smaller volumes, it's entirely up to you.
 There is no minimum or maximum time you can provision a volume.
 Very simple.

+..
+I think this is too much content on the billing system. ^^^

 Network service
 ===============